smoll24/Ghost-Opera/README.md

 # Ghost Opera
 Game files for simple Halloween-themed music maker.

-Created by @kalanoka (code and sound) with graphics by @ilu24 and others.
+Created by @smoll24 (code and sound) with graphics by @ilu24 and others.

 ---
 ### What is this game?